Areas of Focus

 Did you know?

-25.4% of Polk County Children (18 and under) Live in Poverty
+21.8% of Polk County Children (18 and under) Live Below the Poverty Level

 Polk Vision Quality of Life Initiatives: